Best Acoustic Guitar Microphones Of 2017

 Audio-Technica has been around since 1962 when it burst onto the audio scene with cutting-edge phonograph cartridges.
 Now, A-T is an international leader in the industry, providing award-winning products including microphones, headphones, wireless systems, mixers and more.
 This manufacturer has supplied microphones for high-profile applications including the Grammy Awards and the U.S. presidential debates while retaining accessibility and affordability for everyday consumers all over the world.
 If you are seeking out a top-rated audio product, it is highly likely that Audio-Technica will be a considered brand.

-Audio-Technica’s AT2021 microphone has earned a rating of 4.6 out of 5 stars on Amazon, giving it a trusted reputation amongst consumers of all types.
+Audio-Technica’s AT2021 microphone has earned quite the reputation.
 Combine that with its corrosion-resistant contact from a XLRM-type connector plated in gold and you have one of the most reliable microphones of its kind.

 3. Shure PGA81-XLR Cardioid Condenser Instrument Microphone With 15' XLR-XLR Cable